elixirschool/elixirschool/lessons/en/advanced/behaviours.md

----
+%{
-version: 1.0.1
+  version: "1.0.1",
-title: Behaviours
+  title: "Behaviours",
----
+  excerpt: """
   We learned about Typespecs in the previous lesson, here we'll learn how to require a module to implement those specifications.
 In Elixir, this functionality is referred to as behaviours.

-{% include toc.html %}
+  """
+}
+---

 ## Uses